popgenmethods/smcpp/README.rst

     linking a different version of ``glibc`` at runtime is **not** supported, and will likely cause random crashes.

-SMC++ claims that my population crashed in the very recent past.
-What's going on?
+2.  *SMC++ claims that my population crashed in the very recent past.
+What's going on*?

     Typically this is due to long runs of homozygosity (ROH) in the data, which can arise for one of several reasons: